jasonsilberman/SwiftNeuralNetwork/README.md

 # Swift Neural Network
 A neural network built in Swift built on accelerated SIMD math.
 This is a network that can be trained and run on device with good performance.
-No need to use a server, and unlike CoreML, it supports training networks on device.
+No need to use a server!

 ## Usage
 Below are some basic uses, you can look at [tests](https://github.com/jasonsilberman/SwiftNeuralNetwork/tree/master/Tests) to see some more advanced usages.